MCFpy/mcf/docs/new.md

 - Minor bug fixes in Forest and  Optimal Policy module

 ### New
+- We provide the ``change_log.py``, which provides extensive information on past changes and upcoming changes.
 - We provide example data and example files on how to use ModifiedCausalForest and OptimalPolicy in various ways.
   - The following data files are provided.
 The names are self-explanatory.
 The number denotes the sample size, x are